-An electric car can, in principle, stand still for a long time without negatively affecting the car itself.
-Unlike a conventional combustion engine, an electric car has fewer moving parts and requires less maintenance.
-Here are some aspects to consider when leaving an electric car unused for a long period:
+An electric car can, in principle, remain stationary for an extended period without negatively affecting the car itself.
+Unlike a conventional internal combustion engine, an electric car has fewer moving parts and requires less maintenance.
+Here are some aspects to consider when an electric car remains stationary for a long time:

-Battery Charge: When an electric car is not used for an extended period, it is important to monitor the battery charge.
-A lithium-ion battery, which is used in most electric cars, has slow self-discharge.
-It is recommended to charge the battery to about 50-70% before leaving the car unused for a long time.
+Battery charge: When an electric car is not used for an extended period, it is important to monitor the battery charge.
+A lithium-ion battery, used in most electric cars, has a slow self-discharge.
+It is recommended to charge the battery to about 50-70% before leaving the car stationary for a long time.
 This helps to keep the battery within an optimal range.

-Battery Maintenance: It is also important to charge the battery regularly, even if the car is not used.
-This prevents the battery from becoming overly discharged and can contribute to a longer battery life.
-Some electric cars have a ‘sleep mode’ or ‘storage mode’ that allows you to set the car to an energy-saving mode during downtime.
+Battery maintenance: It is also important to charge the battery regularly, even if the car is not used.
+This prevents the battery from discharging too far and can contribute to a longer battery life.
+Some electric cars have a 'sleep mode' or 'storage mode' that allows you to set the car to an energy-saving mode during standstill.

-Tire Pressure: Regularly check the tire pressure of the electric car.
-Long periods of inactivity can affect tire pressure, and it is important to ensure the tires have the correct pressure to prevent uneven wear or damage.
+Tire pressure: Regularly check the tire pressure of the electric car.
+Prolonged standstill can affect tire pressure, and it is important to ensure that the tires have the correct pressure to prevent uneven wear or damage.

-Maintenance Schedule: Refer to the maintenance schedule from the electric car manufacturer.
-Although electric cars generally require less maintenance than conventional cars, there may be specific recommendations for long-term inactivity.
-This could involve things like starting the car periodically, checking fluids, or consulting the manufacturer for specific instructions.
+Maintenance schedule: Consult the maintenance schedule of the electric car manufacturer.
+Although electric cars generally require less maintenance than conventional cars, there may be specific recommendations for prolonged standstill.
+This could relate to things like periodically starting the car, checking fluids, or consulting the manufacturer for specific instructions.

-It is always advisable to consult the manual of the specific electric car for detailed information on leaving the car unused for extended periods and any manufacturer recommendations.
+It is always advisable to refer to the manual of the specific electric car for detailed information about keeping the car stationary for a long time and any recommendations from the manufacturer.

 Ole Diepstraten